bio-ontology-research-group/UNMIREOT/results.md

 HermiT: *141 Unsatisfiable Classes* (note this result was achieved much quicker than via FACT++, but still very slowly)

-The three extra classes which became unsatisfiable are:
+The three extra classes which became unsatisfiable with the more expressive reasoners are:
 * http://purl.obolibrary.org/obo/OBI_0100010
 * http://purl.obolibrary.org/obo/OBI_0001946
 * http://purl.obolibrary.org/obo/OBI_0001951